Miklós Horthy: War

 The first massacre of Jewish people from Hungarian territory took place in August 1941, when government officials ordered the deportation of Jews without Hungarian citizenship (principally refugees from other Nazi-occupied countries) to Ukraine.
 Roughly 18,000–20,000 of these deportees were slaughtered by Friedrich Jeckeln and his SS troops; only 2,000–3,000 survived.
 These killings are known as the Kamianets-Podilskyi Massacre.
 This event, in which the slaughter of Jews for the first time numbered in the tens of thousands, is considered to be among the first large-scale massacre of the Holocaust.
 Because of the objections of Hungary's leadership, the deportations were halted.

 By early 1942, Horthy was already seeking to put some distance between himself and Hitler's regime.
 That March, he dismissed the pro-German prime minister László Bárdossy and replaced him with Miklós Kállay, a moderate whom Horthy expected to loosen Hungary's ties to Germany.
-Kállay successfully sabotaged economic cooperation with Nazi Germany, protected refugees, and prisoners, resisted Nazi pressure regarding Jews, established contact with the Allies and negotiated conditions under which Hungary would switch sides against Germany.
+Kállay successfully sabotaged economic cooperation with Nazi Germany, protected refugees and prisoners, resisted Nazi pressure regarding Jews, established contact with the Allies, and negotiated conditions under which Hungary would switch sides against Germany.
 However, the Allies were not close enough.
-When the Germans occupied Hungary in March 1944 Kállay went into hiding.
+When the Germans occupied Hungary in March 1944, Kállay went into hiding.
 He was finally captured by the Nazis, but was liberated when the war ended.
+In 1944 Horthy secretly instructed Géza Lakatos (prime minister of Hungary) to remove far-right officials from government.

 In September 1942, personal tragedy struck the Hungarian Regent.
 37-year-old István Horthy, Horthy's eldest son, was killed.
 István Horthy was the Deputy Regent of Hungary and a Flight Lieutenant in the reserves, 1/1 Fighter Squadron of the Royal Hungarian Air Force.
 He was killed when his Hawk (Héja) fighter crashed at an air field near Ilovskoye.